 BGMI 2.0 Update Available Now: Gamers Can Explore Livik Map, Core Circle Upgrades, More

-Battleground Mobile India is one of the most popular battle royale games played in the country.
+BGMI 2.0 update is here and it makes the game one of the most popular battle royale games played in the country.
 Game publisher Krafton has released BGMI 2.0 update that brings in several new features and upgrades to gamers.
 Here's all you need to know about the BGMI 2.0 update and the ways to update your game.

 BGMI 2.0 Update Available Now For Android, iOS